ben-nour/ben-n93.github.io/content/blog/sql_tips_and_tricks.md

 </script>

-For as long as I've worked as a data analyst I've kept a private Github repository which consists solely of a Markdown file with SQL tips and tricks I've learnt - everything from useful features (using `EXCEPT` to find the differences between two data sets) to steering clear of pitfalls (avoid ambiguity when naming calculated fields).
+For as long as I've worked as a data analyst I've kept a private Github repository which consists solely of a Markdown file with SQL tips and tricks I've learnt, like using `EXCEPT` to find the differences between two data sets or why it's important to avoid ambiguity when naming calculated fields.

-A couple of months ago I decided to make the repo [public](https://github.com/ben-nour/SQL-tips-and-tricks) and I was surprised (and excited) when it went viral.
+A couple of months ago I decided to make the repo [public](https://github.com/ben-nour/SQL-tips-and-tricks) and was quite surprised when it went viral.

 First it made it to the front page of [Hacker News](https://news.ycombinator.com/):